near/nearcore/runtime/near-vm-runner/README.md

 ## Testing

-There's a bunch of unit-tests in this crate.
+There are a bunch of unit-tests in this crate.
 You can run them with

 ```console
 $ cargo t -p near-vm-runner --features wasmer0_vm,wasmer2_vm,wasmtime_vm,near_vm
 ```

-The tests use either a short wasm snippets specified inline, or a couple of larger test contracts from the `near-test-contracts` crate.
+The tests use either a short wasm snippet specified inline, or a couple of larger test contracts from the `near-test-contracts` crate.

-We also have fuzzing setup:
+We also have a fuzzing setup:

 ```console
 $ cd runtime/near-vm-runner && RUSTC_BOOTSTRAP=1 cargo fuzz run runner